Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

 * [Ukrainian Legal Aid](https://ukrainelegalaid.org/#/): "This website is for Ukrainians who have fled as refugees to other countries seeking asylum and other legal assistance.
 We've collected a database of volunteer attorneys willing to help."
 (Site is in Ukr, Eng, Rus, Pol & Hun)
+* [UA Support | Pro Bono Legal Help for Ukrainian Refugees in Different Countries](https://www.ua.support/) — "We connect lawyers who offer help to refugees coming from Ukraine and we collect legal information on the related issues that can help the refugees find their way when they arrive in a new country."
+    * Argentina, Austria, Belgium, Czech Republic, Finland, France, Germany, Hungary, Israel, Luxembourg, Netherlands, Poland, Romania, Slovakia, Spain, Ukraine & the UK.
 * "Lawyers in the [Canadian Bar Association | CBA](https://www.cba.org/For-The-Public/Crisis-in-Ukraine) Immigration Law Section are spearheading an initiative to provide services, without charge, to individuals affected by the crisis in Ukraine.
 These services include legal consultations and advice for those seeking to take advantage of Immigration, Refugees and Citizenship Canada’s facilitative initiatives and programs to bring eligible Ukrainian nationals to _Canada_.
 * US: [Lawyers for Good Government](https://www.lawyersforgoodgovernment.org/client-waitlist-form-english) – "We will be providing free legal assistance to Ukrainian Nationals seeking Temporary Protected Status (TPS).
 Please fill out this form to join our list of people to be notified when Ukrainians are allowed to prepare and submit TPS applications."
 * [AILA](https://www.aila.org/) (American Immigration Legal Association) immigration lawyer search database.
 "AILA is the only legal association in the _United States_ for immigration attorneys."